Landscape Photography Workshops

 Introduction

-Landscape photographer and instructor Andy Cook leads small-group landscape photography workshops across the United States.
-Through hands-on field instruction, he works alongside participants, helping them strengthen compositional judgment, technical control, and responsiveness to light.
+Landscape photographer Andy Cook leads small-group landscape photography workshops across the United States.
+In the field he works alongside participants, helping them strengthen compositional judgment, technical control, and responsiveness to light.

-Whether in alpine basins, coastal forests, desert formations, or autumn woodlands, the structure remains consistent: thoughtful guidance in the field, adaptable instruction across experience levels, and steady development over time.
-The aim is to work in strong locations while helping photographers return home with images that reflect growth in both craft and vision.
+Whether in alpine basins, coastal forests, desert landscapes, or autumn woodlands, the approach remains consistent: thoughtful guidance in the field, adaptable instruction across experience levels, and steady development over time.
+Workshops take place in strong locations and help photographers return home with images that reflect growth in both craft and vision.

 Field workshops

-Each workshop centers on deliberate work in the field at locations chosen for strong photographic potential.
+Each workshop centers on deliberate work in the field at locations chosen for their photographic potential.
 Some participants prefer frequent discussion and feedback; others value extended periods of quiet shooting.
+The goal is to improve your approach, and create the conditions for strong images in the field so you leave with photographs you feel confident sharing.
+You can read more about how instruction works across all workshops on the How We Teach page.

 Colorado Fall — San Juan Mountains